Renewable power consumption grew by 15% in 2015, providing 7% of the world’s electricity

-The rapid growth of renewable power generation continued in 2012.
-Global growth was 15.2%, slower than in 2011 but above the ten year trend rate of growth, and the ninth successive year of double-digit growth.
-Renewables contributed 31% of the growth in global power generation in 2012, representing 12.7% of world energy growth.
+The rapid growth of non-hydro renewable power generation continued in 2015.
+Global growth was 15.2%, the 12th successive year of double-digit growth.
+Renewables accounted for all of the growth in global power generation in 2015, and contributed 38% of world primary energy growth.

-The OECD remains the main source of renewable power generation (71% of world total in 2012), but non-OECD growth has accelerated sharply and has exceeded OECD growth in percentage terms in each of the past five years.
+The OECD remains the main source of renewable power generation (68% of world total in 2015), but non-OECD growth has accelerated sharply and has exceeded OECD growth in percentage terms every year for the past 10 years.

-The share of renewable power in global power generation reached 4.7% in 2012, up from 1.7% in 2002.
-Renewables accounted for 6.9% of OECD power generation in 2012, compared to 2.6% in the non-OECD.
+The share of renewable power in global power generation reached 6.7% in 2015, almost doubling in five years from 3.5% in 2010.
+Renewables accounted for 10.1% of OECD power generation in 2015, compared to 3.9% in the non-OECD.
 While the aggregate shares remain low, for some individual countries renewables now contribute a significant share of power.
-Fifteen countries now have a renewables share of more than 10%, up from just eight countries in 2010.
+The number of countries with a renewables share of more than 10% has nearly doubled from 23 in 2010 to 44 in 2015.